 If you’re a dedicated bicyclist, you may want to try one of Mountain Goat Adventures excursions.
 The founder, Lisa Randall, is a competitive racer herself, having competed in hundreds of events from mountain bike races and trail runs to triathlons and adventure races.
 She knows what makes a great course and strives to create courses for folks of every skill level.

 Part of Randall’s mission is to give back by donating to organizations that maintain some of Woodstock’s beautiful trails.
 This is a business you can feel good about supporting; Mountain Goat Adventures has logged hundreds of hours of trail maintenance in conjunction with their events and raised thousands of dollars to donate to trail groups.
 Mountain Goat Adventures partners with Sixes Pit to facilitate bicycle rentals.

-At the Elm Street Cultural Arts Village, you can enjoy top-notch musical acts as well as community theater.
+At Woodstock Arts, you can enjoy top-notch musical acts as well as community theater.
 The 500-seat theater presents plays, musicals, improv, and classes.
 Their Lantern Series showcases world-class performances that introduce new music, ideas, and cultural concepts and are designed to invoke deeper and authentic moments with audience involvement.